ManuelElizaldi/SisyphusCorner/Writing/Masters/Statement of Purpose.md

 But this information needs to be findable and readable, organization is key.
 That is why I am interested in information architecture and design.

-# Career background
+## Career background
 Since the beginning of my career I have worked with information.
 I studied my bachelor's in economics  in Anahuac University in Mexico City.
 There I was trained to work with data to build economic and statistical models.
 This laid the foundation for a career in data analysis.
 After graduating I took a coding boot camp at University of Texas, taking advantage of the time I had after a covid layoff.
 This had its reward with my job in Austin, Texas, as a Data Analyst for a Start up that used call center data to perform speech analysis and determine where customer frustrations happened.
 This way we could give insights into how companies could improve their product or services to better the user experience.
 I had variety of clients, each with its own data challenges which required flexibility and quick adaptability.
 Of course the foundation knowledge of working with data made me capable of this.
 Here I had my first experience with machine learning.
 This company was a start up, so it was required of me to wear different hats, working on product enhancement through user interaction data of our app.
 I also delved a little bit with API and deploying new features to our website.
 I also performed dashboards visualization.
 A very high demand environment where I had the opportunity to learn a lot of building high value systems.

 After this I had experience as an entrepreneur where I built the digital infrastructure to sell ethically sourced coffee from Mexico.
 This was my first exposure to cloud infrastructure, which inspired my decision to take on the Post Graduate Cloud Computing at University of Texas.

-I have had very rewarding experiences with this school
+I have had very rewarding experiences with this school and the quality of the material and professors has been excellent, providing me with the necessary career skills to have a rewarding career.

+I am currently working at a healthcare company, building pipelines that ensure patients receive their wellness visit, helping with the credentialing process and providing management with the necessary information for them to take decisions.

+I have plenty of exposure to the healthcare industry but I still want to learn more.

+## Career objectives
+I want to continue in this path.
+I am committed to a career in healthcare informatics because I have realized that by building good systems I can provide proper healthcare for patients.
+Also, the new AI technologies together with cloud infrastructure can allow us to bring AI health straight into the patients hospital room.

+I want to employ data engineering skills to use IoT devices to build databases that hold patient information that can then be used to feed it into an AI - with the necessary ethical and governances considerations - and use that tool to provide providers with a system they can use to expand their knowledge base.
+This system can act as an extension of the healthprovider, the objective is not to remove the doctor or nurse from the equation, but to give them more tools to give better health care